-Based on the Final Rule, SUNY Broome Community College will implement the following Title IX Grievance Policy, effective August 14, 2020
+Based on the Final Rule, SUNY Broome Community College will implement the following Title IX Grievance Policy, effective August 14, 2020.

 SUNY Broome Community College prides itself on creating an environment where all students, faculty, staff, and visitors can feel safe from being a victim of sexual, or any other violence.
 However, if there is an instance of sexual or interpersonal violence where a member of the SUNY Broome community is involved, we will take direct action in addressing such behavior.
-Should you have any questions that you cannot find the answers to, or if you just want to talk to someone, please contact the SUNY Broome Community College Interim Title IX Coordinator, Marie Finelli, at 607-778-5180 or by emailing finellime@sunybroome.edu
+Should you have any questions that you cannot find the answers to, or if you just want to talk to someone, please contact the SUNY Broome Community College Title IX Coordinator, Scott Kane, at 607-778-5009 or by emailing kanes1@sunybroome.edu .